-- The Center for Literary Publishing and center director Stephanie G'Schwind were recognized by the Office of the Vice President for Research as a Program of Research and Scholarly Excellence in 2016.
+- The Center for Literary Publishing and center director Stephanie G'Schwind were awarded a twelfth grant from the National Endowment for the Arts (NEA) in 2023.

 Student Research and Creative Writing

-- In 2017, Dana Chellman won the AWP Intro Journals Project for Fiction, Poetry and Nonfiction award for her nonfiction essay “How to Get to Heaven from Colorado.”
+- In 2017, Dana Chellman won in creative nonfiction for her essay, "How to Get to Heaven from Colorado."

 - In 2016, English had two winners and one honorable mention across all three genres in the Intro Journals Project.
 We were the only school in the nation to manage such a distinction in the history of the award.
 Cedar Brant won the poetry category with her poem, “Make Blood.”
 Nathaniel Barron won the fiction category for the first chapter from his novel-in-progress, From the Watchtower.
 And Emily Ziffer received an honorable mention in the creative nonfiction category for her nonfiction essay, “Moving Forward, In Russian.”

 The Distinction in Creativity award is presented collaboratively by the Graduate School and Office of Vice President for Research.
 This award recognizes the passion and personal contributions of these talented graduate students, and honors their commitment and efforts in their area of work.

 - In fall 2022, Jake Friedman won 1st Place, C Culbertson won 2nd Place, and Chase Cate was named Honorable Mention.

 The College of Liberal Arts Awards are presented to graduate students in liberal arts disciplines/departments for high achievements in the creative/performing arts and scholarly/research-based poster presentations.